rebeccatraceyt/delphin_lifesavingclub/README.md

 The Developer is looking to:
 - Provide and professional and trustworthy webshop, helping users to meet their goals.
 - Reach a wider audience of prospective members through online intergration, making it easier to get involved.
-- Provide a seamless process, allowing swimmers to pre-purchase lessons, prior to registration, avoiding unnecessary waiting times on location.
+- Provide a seamless process, allowing swimmers to pre-purchase lesson credits, prior to registration, avoiding unnecessary waiting times on location.
 - Showcase the variety of lessons that Delphin provides.
 - Showcase the Club's apparel collection
 - Demonstrate their proficiency in a variety of software development skills, using newly learned languages and libraries as well as a document database system.